Saint Francis Hospital

 Fully Accredited Program

-Our Cancer Care Program is fully accredited by the Commission of Cancer of the American College of Surgeons, which recognizes the hospital's commitment to excellent quality of care for our cancer patients.
+Our Cancer Care Program is accredited with commendation by the Commission of Cancer of the American College of Surgeons, which recognizes the hospital's commitment to excellent quality of care for our cancer patients.
 Elements of care evaluated included institutional and programmatic resources, cancer committee leadership, data management and cancer registry operations, clinical management, research, community outreach, professional education and staff support, and quality improvement.

 - MRI - MRI uses radio frequency and a strong magnetic field to produce remarkably clear and detailed images of internal structures and tissues that may not be visible with other imaging methods.
-Our new MRI provides the most up-to-date diagnostic capabilities that reduces scan time by approximately 50% and provides a more open and friendly experience for patients without compromising clinical performance.
+Our MRI provides the most up-to-date diagnostic capabilities that reduces scan time by approximately 50% and provides a more open and friendly experience for patients without compromising clinical performance.
 This equipment can now also be used for taking images of the breasts in helping to detect breast cancer.

 - MRI for Breast Imaging - The most advanced MRI technology available, this system permits high-resolution bi-lateral imaging of both breasts at the same time and will aid in the detection of in-situ carcinoma and implant rupture, as well as help manage difficult breast diagnoses.

-- Mammography - Saint Francis Hospital´s Breast Center is equipped with the latest technology and is accredited by the American College of Radiologists.
+- Mammography - Presence Saint Francis Hospital´s Breast Center is equipped with the latest digital technology and is accredited by the American College of Radiologists.
 Testings are conducted by physicians and registered technologists certified in mammography.
 In addition to mammography services, the Breast Center offers stereotactic biopsy, high-quality ultrasound and ultrasound-guided procedures.
 And our most recent, state-of-the-art "Second Look" computer-aided detection (CAD) system assists our radiologists by providing a computerized second review of your mammogram.

 - Nuclear Medicine